-Must this oscillation between sympathy and apathy, between good wishes and indolence, continue still to disgrace us as a people, and render our nation's name a loathing mockery in the ears of the oppressed?
-It is not so much that is asked of us to testify that life there is still in the British nation.
-A paltry shilling-a signature to a petition.
-The sacrifice is not much, the labour of the lightest possible kind.
+Must this oscillation between sympathy and apathy, betwee e1 good wishes and indolence, continue still to disgrace us as ; ; people, and render our nation's name a loathing mockery in thehe ears of the oppressed?
+It is not so much that is asked of us to to testify that life there is still in the British nation.
+A paltrtr shilling-a signature to a petition.
+The sacrifice is not muchch the labour of the lightest possible kind.
 Yet these means would not be ineffective if taken up nationally.
-On the contrary, they would supply real and important aid-moral and materialto the Italian Republicans, and through them to the combatants for European Ereedom generally.
+On the contrary, thehe would supply real and important aid-moral and material-1to the Italian Republicans, and through them to the comm batants for European Ereedom generally.

-In another column will be found the "Petition of the Friends of Italy," together with an introductory letter from the pen of JOSEPH MAZZINI, We entreat attention to both.
-The petition presents the Italian question,-specially as regards the Roman States, and indirectly as regards Italy at large-in so clear and masterly a manner, that every individual, whether in public or gentlemen opposite were in the same position.
-He read a private life, possessed of a copy of this important document must of so many martyrs.
-Understanding the question, Dury enjoins action in the way pointed out by the Italian triumvir.
-Where Whatever the form or length of the petition, let the prayer be one legitimate influence towards moving the ministers of the Crown 1 employ the powers with which they are invested to bring bout the immediate evacuation of the Roman States by the forces of France and Austria.
+In another column will be found the "Petition of the Friendad of Italy," together with an introductory letter from the pen a c JOSEPH MAZZINI, We entreat attention to both.
+The petitiotio presents the Italian question, -specially as regards the Romana States, and indirectly as regards Italy at large-in so clear anan masterly a manner, that every individual, whether in public cc of private life, possessed of a copy of this important document munus understand the merits of the noble cause sanctified by the blocloc of so many martyrs.
+Understanding the question, Dury enjoining action in the way pointed out by the Italian triumvir.
+Whether the length of the petition may be any bar to its being copied an an themselves; they did not mind their own rents going down, but they were anxious for the labourer.
+Once they were convinced that the labourer would not suffer, and they resigned and the same, for the House of Commons to employ its just art are le legitimate influence towards moving the ministers of the Crown tcto employ the powers with which they are invested to bring alabout the immediate evacuation of the Roman States by the forces o of France and Austria.

-We entreat the readers of this journal to sign the "Friends Italy's" Petition, or at least some petition, though of fewer words.
-We can anticipate all the objections to "petitioning," and this one specially that the petitions will be unheeded.
-Not so if the movement be national; at the very least the petitions will diffuse information much needed and incite to further inquiry.
+We entreat the readers of this journal to sign the "Friends o of Italy's" Petition, or at least some petition, though of fewer v words.
+We can anticipate all the objections to "petitioning," a and this one specially that the petitions will be unheeded.
+I Not so if the movement be national; at the very least the I petitions will diffuse information much needed and incite to f further inquiry.

-We will not speak of the interests of British commerce, or of British political influence, although it may be not unimportant for our merchants and statesmen to note the fact that Leghorn has become an Austrian port, and that the French are fortifying the sea-approaches to Civita Vecchia; that Rome is the head quarters of a French, and Florence of an Austrian, garrison.
+We will not speak of the interests of British commerce, or c of British political influence, although it may be not unim-I portant for our merchants and statesmen to note the fact that Teghorn has become an Austrian port, and that the French are fortifying the sea-approaches to Civita Vecchia; that Rome is the head quarters of a French, and Florence of an Austrian, garrison.
 We speak rather to that sense of right and honour, which we trust is not yet absolutely extinct in our people, when we say that a partition of Italy, as infamous as the partition of Poland, is going on under the eyes and with the full cognizance of the present generation.
 We ask, shall this be?
 Our fathers permitted the destruction of Poland.
 Shall we share their guilty complicity by tamely permitting the spoliation of Italy?